plone/volto/docs/source/configuration/internalproxy.md

 - `devProxyToApiPath` - The real backend URL, used by the proxy.
 By default, `http://localhost:8080/Plone`

 !!! tip
-    You don't want to deal with CORS in your production deployments, so the proxy is only enabled in development mode (e.g `yarn start`)
+    You don't want to deal with CORS in your production deployments, so using the proxy is only meant to be enabled in development mode (e.g `yarn start`).
+However, for convenience and for testing/demoing using the stock build, it's also enabled in production mode since Volto 14.

 !!! note
     You can disable the proxy by redefining a new `apiPath` and redefining an empty